-A master's degree in counseling from Norfolk State University's Mental Health Counseling Program is intended to prepare individuals for employment as counselors in a clinical mental health counseling setting or college counseling setting.
-The program provides master's level students with the necessary information and skills required to carry out duties unique to the counseling profession.
+A master's degree in counseling from Norfolk State University's Professional School Counseling program is intended to prepare individuals for employment as counselors in professional PreK-12 educational settings or college counseling settings.
+The program provides masters level students with the necessary information and skills required to carry out duties unique to the counseling profession.

-The official name of the master's degree program is a Master of Arts in Urban Education.
-The program currently adheres to the Council on Accreditation of Counseling and Related Educational Programs guidelines with anticipation of full accreditation by the CACREP 2023 deadline.
+The official name of the master's degree program is a Masters of Education in Urban Education The program currently adheres to the Council on Accreditation of Counseling and Related Educational Programs (CACREP) standards, the Council for the Accreditation of Educator Preparation (CAEP) standards, and the Virginia Department of Education (VDOE) guidelines.

-The program leading to the master's degree with a concentration in mental health counseling consists of a minimum of 60 semester credits beyond an undergraduate degree, including a clinical practicum and an internship.
-If the counseling program changes the curriculum while students are completing the program, students may choose to follow their original curriculum contained in the handbook and graduate catalog from the year that the student (began the program) matriculated or the student may change to follow the new curriculum as outlined in the latest handbook and graduate catalog.
-The curriculum may not be combined, a choice of handbook and catalog is required, and student may not switch programs once a counseling track has been selected.
+The program leading to the master's degree consists in school counseling consist of a minimum of 60 semester credits beyond an undergraduate degree, including a clinical practicum and an internship.
+If the counseling program changes the curriculum while students are completing the program, students may choose to follow their original curriculum contained in the graduate catalog and handbook from the year that the student matriculated (began the program) or the student may change to follow the new curriculum as outlined in the latest graduate catalog and handbook.
+The curriculum may not be combined, a choice of handbook and catalog is required and student may not switch programs once a counseling track has been selected.
 All students are required to follow any non-curriculum policy changes implemented.

-Norfolk State University's Mental Health Counseling Program is designed to professionally train and prepare professional counselors in the specialty of clinical mental health counseling.
-The Mental Health Counseling Program prepares students for careers in the following community agencies:
+Norfolk State University's Professional School Counseling program is designed to professionally train and prepare professional counselors in the specialty of school counseling.
+The Professional School Counseling program prepares students for careers in the preK-12 public and private school settings.